brucefan1983/GPUMD/developers/readme.md

 Particularly, we do not use Python in the source code.

 * If you want to introduce external dependence, the relevant code must be made optional, which will not be compiled by default.
-You alao need to give detailed instructions for setting up the necessary tools.
+You also need to give detailed instructions for setting up the necessary tools.

 * Currently we have two external dependencies, the `NetCDF` package and the `PLUMED` package.

 ## Regression tests

 * These are a few regression tests in the `tests` folder.

+* During the development, please add `-DDEBUG` to the makefile and remove it right before merging the PR.

-A developer should run the regression tests before starting a PR, saving the output files, and run the regression tests again after finishing the PR, making sure that the output files are identical.
+* A developer should run the regression tests before starting a PR, saving the output files, and run the regression tests frequently during the creation of the PR.

+* Usually, there should be no single change to the output files (using `diff` in Linux or `fc` in Windows to check), but if there are changes, please justify.

 ## Source files